 This P is about all the people who contribute to your business, whether they’re the founder, the cleaner, or the contractor.
 It is important for everyone that represents your voice studio to “sing from the same hymn sheet” (pardon the pun) and genuinely demonstrate your brand values (more on that in a later post).

-The Process, or customer journey, is how a student experiences your brand, from becoming aware of it, to considering it as an option, to enrolling, to staying with you, and finally to recommending it to others.
+The Process, or customer journey, is how a student experiences your brand, from becoming aware of it to, considering it as an option, to enrolling, to staying with you, and finally recommending it to others.

 Singing Student Customer Journey